Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

 e = []
 ```

-We can instead declare the variables on one line like this:
+We can instead declare the variables on a single line like this:

 ```
 v,t,e=(1000, 900, 500, 400, 100, 90, 50, 40, 10, 9, 5, 4, 1),('M', 'CM', 'D', 'CD', 'C', 'XC', 'L', 'XL', 'X', 'IX', 'V', 'IV', 'I'),[]